AndBible/docs-wiki/FAQ.md

 * https://public.modules.stepbible.org
 * https://andbible.github.io

+## This app used to be great, but now it is total garbage!
+Why are you doing this?

+Everyone has their opinion about the app and how it is changing.
+Obviously, we, the developers, love the changes we make.
+It has appeared, that also vast majority of users are loving them as well.
+But some do not.
+We have complaints that

+- things are getting more complicated
+- something that user could do earlier, he can’t do any more.

+We try to keep app easy to use.
+However, this app is not for everyone.
+If user wants to “simply read bible on mobile phone” there are vast amount of apps that can do that.

+Our priorities are as follows:

+ 1. to be very advanced bible study tool that enables powerful bible study experience, without being overwhelming to users.
+ 2. to be a simple-to use bible app.

+If these priorities are in conflict, the first overrides second.

+Sometimes, we have to change existing functionality (that users have got used to) to something else, to enable new, more advanced features.
+If that is the case, we try to make “new way of doing things” at least as good, if not better than earlier functionality.

+If you have trouble in using new version of app, please see first our [tutorial videos](https://www.youtube.com/playlist?list=PLD-W_Iw-N2Mn5N3KSmNsb2IuBbR1XVLke).
+They are there to help you getting around with the app.

 ## How do I downgrade from 4.0 to 3.3?

 **DON'T uninstall the app yet.** This will remove all data including the automatic backup that was created when the update to v4 happened.